Forecast issued at 5:10 am EST on Tuesday 25 April 2017.

-- North to northeasterly 15 to 20 knots increasing to 20 to 30 knots during the morning then shifting west to southwesterly 20 to 25 knots during the evening.
+- North to northeasterly 15 to 20 knots, reaching up to 30 knots offshore.
+Winds shifting west to southwesterly 20 to 30 knots from the west in the early afternoon then easing to 20 to 25 knots during the early evening.

-- Around 1 metre, increasing to 1.5 to 2.5 metres during the morning.
+- 2 to 3 metres, increasing to 3 to 4 metres during the morning.

 - 1st Swell